Jelena Jerinić

 Jelena Jerinić (Јелена Јеринић; born 1978) is a Serbian academic and politician.
-She is a law professor at Union University in Belgrade and has served in the National Assembly of Serbia since 2022.
+She is a law professor at Union University in Belgrade and served in the National Assembly of Serbia from 2022 to Jun 2026.
 Jerinić is a member of the Green–Left Front (ZLF).

 Private career

 Jerinić has a bachelor's degree from the University of Belgrade Faculty of Law (2002), a master's degree from Utrecht University in comparative public law and good governance (2003), and a doctorate from the Union University School of Law (2011).
 She worked for the non-governmental organization Civic Initiatives in Belgrade in 2001–02, was secretary of the national enrolment commission in Serbia's ministry of education and sports in 2002–03, and was an advocacy team leader at the Standing Conference of Towns and Municipalities from 2004 to 2006.
 Jerinić has taught at Union University since 2005, becoming a full professor in 2021.
 She has published widely in her field.

 She became an alternate member of the group of independent experts for the European Charter of Local Self-Government in 2007 and was promoted to full membership in 2013.